isomerpages/moe-chijsjc/_list-of-ccas/CHIJ Youth Mission.md

 *   Food collection and distribution to needy families
-*   Fund raising for outreach activities; e,g, sale of roses & chocolates for Valentine’s Day
+*   Fund raising for outreach activities; e,g, sale of roses &amp; chocolates for Valentine’s Day
 *   Joint IJYM activities with the four other IJYM schools
 *   Inter-CCA VIA projects collaboration
 *   Partnership for outreach projects with community groups / organization